Medically reviewed by Drugs.com. Last updated on Mar 22, 2022.

 - For postherpetic neuralgia:

 - Adults—At first, 600 milligrams (mg) once a day taken in the morning for 3 days.
 Then, your doctor will increase your dose to 600 mg two times a day.
+Your doctor may adjust your dose as needed and tolerated.
+However, the dose is usually not more than 1,200 mg per day.

 - Children—Use and dose must be determined by your doctor.